lynxaegon/obsidian-anysocket-sync/README.md

 ## Installation
 _Important: **Always backup your vault!**_
-1. First install the <a href="https://github.com/lynxaegon/obsidian-anysocket-sync-server">server</a>
+1. First install & configure the <a href="https://github.com/lynxaegon/obsidian-anysocket-sync-server">server</a>
 2. Now install the plugin in Obsidian (Community Plugins -> **anysocket-sync**)
 3. Enable the plugin
 4. Go to settings and update the host/port/password